Edward Olivares Player Props: Royals vs. Marlins

 Edward Olivares At The Plate

-- Olivares has seven doubles, three triples, five home runs and 10 walks while batting .238.
+- Olivares is batting .234 with seven doubles, three triples, five home runs and 10 walks.

-- Olivares is batting .250 with two homers during his last outings and is on a four-game hitting streak.

-- In 61.4% of his games this year (27 of 44), Olivares has picked up at least one hit, and in eight of those games (18.2%) he recorded at least two.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.